corrode/corrode.github.io/content/blog/compile-time-invariants.md

 pub struct Vec1<T> {
     // The first element is mandatory
     first: T,
-    // The rest of the elements are optional
+    // The rest is optional
     rest: Vec<T>,
 }
 ```